fusioncharts/dev_centre_docs/getting-started/plain-javascript/rendering-different-charts.md

 ```

 You can also create various charts belonging to the PowerCharts family in a similar way.
 Check out the different types of otehr charts here.
+Know more about Gantt Chart and its configurations [here](https://www.fusioncharts.com/dev/chart-guide/standard-charts/gantt-chart).

+You can also create various charts belonging to the PowerCharts family in a similar way.
+Check out the different types of PowerCharts [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts#powercharts-xt).